-Q: How do I submit a proposal or nominate a director candidate for the 2023 Annual Meeting of Stockholders?
+Q: How do I submit a proposal or nominate a director candidate for the 2024 Annual Meeting of

-Proposals under SEC Rule 14a-8.
-Stockholder proposals intended to be included in our proxy statement and voted on at our 2023 Annual Meeting of Stockholders under SEC Rule 14a-8 must be received at our corporate headquarters at 25 Lake Avenue Ext., Danbury, CT 06811-5286, Attention: Corporate Secretary, on or before May 31, 2023 (120 days before the anniversary date of the first mailing of the Company's proxy statement for the Annual Meeting).
-Applicable SEC rules and regulations govern the submission of stockholder proposals and our consideration of them for inclusion in the 2023 notice of Annual Meeting of Stockholders and the 2023 proxy statement
+A: Proposals under SEC Rule 14a-8.
+Stockholder proposals intended to be included in our proxy statement and voted on at our 2024 Annual Meeting of Stockholders under SEC Rule 14a-8 must be received at our corporate headquarters at 25 Lake Avenue Ext., Danbury, CT 06811-5286, Attention: Corporate Secretary, on or before June 1, 2024 (120 days before the anniversary date of the first mailing of the Company's proxy statement for the Annual Meeting).
+Applicable SEC rules and regulations govern the submission of stockholder proposals and our consideration of them for inclusion in the 2024 notice of Annual Meeting of Stockholders and the 2024 proxy statement.

 Proposals of business or director nominations not included in proxy statement.
-Pursuant to our By-Laws and applicable SEC rules and regulations, in order for any business or director nomination not included in the proxy statement for the 2023 Annual Meeting of Stockholders to be brought before the meeting by a stockholder entitled to vote at the meeting, the stockholder must give timely written notice of that business to our Corporate Secretary.
-To be timely, a stockholder's notice to the Corporate Secretary must be delivered to or mailed and received at the principal executive offices of the Company not earlier than July 12, 2023 (120 days prior to November 9, 2023, the one-year anniversary of the Annual Meeting), nor later than August 11, 2023 (90 days prior to November 9, 2023); provided, however that in the event that less than 100 days' notice or prior Public Announcement (as defined under Section 9.2 of the By-Laws) of the date of the annual meeting is given or made to stockholders, the notice of business must be received by the Company's Secretary by not later than the close of business on the 10th day following the day on which such notice of the date the annual meeting was mailed or Public Announcement of the date of the annual meeting was made, whichever first occurs.
+Pursuant to our By-Laws and applicable SEC rules and regulations, in order for any business or director nomination not included in the proxy statement for the 2024 Annual Meeting of Stockholders to be brought before the meeting by a stockholder entitled to vote at the meeting, the stockholder must give timely written notice of that business to our Corporate Secretary.
+To be timely, a stockholder's notice to the Corporate Secretary must be delivered to or mailed and received at the principal executive offices of the Company not earlier than July 12, 2024 (120 days prior to November 9, 2024, the one-year anniversary of the Annual Meeting), nor later than August 11, 2024 (90 days prior to November 9, 2024); provided, however that in the event that less than 100 days' notice or prior Public Announcement (as defined under Section 9.2 of the By-Laws) of the date of the annual meeting is given or made to stockholders, the notice of business must be received by the Company's Secretary by not later than the close of business on the 10th day following the day on which such notice of the date the annual meeting was mailed or Public Announcement of the date of the annual meeting was made, whichever first occurs.
 The notice must contain the information required by our By-Laws.
-The foregoing By-law provisions do not affect a stockholder's ability to request inclusion of a proposal in our proxy statement within the procedures and deadlines set forth in SEC Rule 14a-8 and referred to in the paragraph above.
+Additionally, in order for stockholders to give timely notice of nominations for directors for inclusion on a universal proxy card in connection with the 2024 Annual Meeting of Stockholders, notice must be submitted by the same deadline as disclosed above under the advance notice provisions of our By-Laws and must include the information in the notice required by our By-Laws and by Rule 14a-19(b)(2) and Rule 14a-19(b)(3) under the Exchange Act (including a statement that the stockholder intends to solicit the holders of shares representing at least 67% of the voting power of shares entitled to vote on the election of directors in support of director nominees other than our nominees).
+The foregoing By-Law provisions do not affect a stockholder's ability to request inclusion of a proposal in our proxy statement within the procedures and deadlines set forth in SEC Rule 14a-8 and referred to in the paragraph above.
 A copy of our By-Laws is available upon request to: Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, CT 06811-5286, Attention: Corporate Secretary.
 The officer presiding at the meeting may exclude matters that are not properly presented in accordance with these requirements.